openseedbox/openseedbox/README.md

 	`mv /src/openseedbox/application.conf.default /src/openseedbox/application.conf`
-6. Edit the newly created application.conf with your database settings (look at the db.* lines)
+6. Edit the newly created application.conf with your database settings (look at the db.* lines) You will also need to set the `google.clientid` parameter to to the ClientID you generated above.

 	See the configuration reference below for more information on the openseedbox-specific options
 7. Run `play deps` to fetch the dependencies, eg: